 Calamint is a member of the Labiatae family and includes all types of mints.
 This group of herbs is vast and includes a variety of cultivars and specimens.
 There is a grandiflora variety with larger fuzzy veined leaves and lavender tubular flowers.
 The scent is amazing, with a burst of minty-tangerine freshness.

 Among the lesser calamint is a variety with a grapefruit-mint scent and many other pungent aromas.
-The diminutive Ozark calamint is only 6 inches tall with vibrant red flowers in late spring.
+The diminutive Ozark calamint is only 6 inches (15 cm.) tall with vibrant red flowers in late spring.

-Other varieties sport imaginative names such as wild basil, monkey flower, mountain thyme and limestone savory.
-The smallest of the lesser calamint is a 4-inch tall trailing variety with pink to mauve blooms.
+Other varieties sport imaginative names such as wild basil, monkey flower, mountain thyme, and limestone savory.
+The smallest of the lesser calamint is a 4 inch (10 cm.) tall trailing variety with pink to mauve blooms.

 Growing Calamint Herbs